containerd/nerdctl/README.md

 Usage: `nerdctl volume rm [OPTIONS] VOLUME [VOLUME...]`

 - :whale: `-f, --force`: Force the removal of one or more volumes
-  - :warning: WIP: currently, volumes are always forcibly removed, even when `--force` is not specified.

 ### :whale: nerdctl volume prune
 Remove all unused local volumes